How long has it been since you’ve tasted the magical flavour of banana, toffee, chocolate and cream?

-2. Bring the unopened cans of condensed milk to the boil over a medium heat.
+2. Bring the unopened cans of condensed milk to a boil over medium heat.
 Reduce to a simmer and cook for 2 hours, adding water if necessary to ensure cans remain covered – this is essential, don’t walk away and forget about them or they’ll explode.
-Remove cans and allow to cool.
+Remove cans and allow them to cool.

 4. Open cans of cooled condensed milk and spoon caramel evenly over the biscuit base and refrigerate overnight to set.

 5. Use an electric mixer to beat cream, vanilla extract and sugar until stiff.
 Remove pie from the tin and loosen the base and place on a plate.
 Spread half the whipped cream over the caramel filling, then place bananas in an overlapping circle, working from the outside in.
 Top with the remaining cream and sprinkle with grated chocolate.